t27duck/porygon/README.md

 * Sayings by regex with percentage for triggering

-* Weather via Weather Underground's API
+* Weather via Weather APIXU API

 * Basic room logging